-However, a modern theory suggests that the girls began to act strangely after they became frightened by a fortune-telling game.
+Some sources suggest that the girls may have actually started to act strangely after they became frightened by a fortune-telling game.

-This boredom may help to explain why Betty Parris and Abigail Williams became so interested in the fortune-telling and magical stories which a slave named Tituba introduced them to.
-As one of their only outlets for activity they naturally became drawn to these superstitions.
+This boredom may help to explain why Betty Parris and Abigail Williams became so interested in the fortune-telling and magical stories, which were allegedly introduced to them by a slave named Tituba.
+As one of their only outlets for activity, they naturally became drawn to these superstitions.

-It is believed that their involvement with these forbidden supernatural activities and a combination of the guilt and fear they felt from participating in them, as well as a frightening omen they saw, may have been the cause of their strange behavior.
+It is believed that their involvement with these forbidden activities and a combination of the guilt and fear they felt from participating in them may have been the cause of their strange behavior.

 What Caused The Salem Witch Trials?
 Ergot Poisoning

-Ergot is a parasitic fungus which in the right conditions can grow on grains.
-The fungus (which LSD is a derivative of) has been known to cause convulsions, hallucinations, and pinching sensations.
+Ergot is a parasitic fungus that can grow on grains under the right conditions.
+The fungus (which LSD can be derived from) has been known to cause convulsions, hallucinations, and pinching sensations.

-These are the very afflictions suffered by the girls as described by first-hand accounts and interestingly enough the weather conditions in Salem Village in the winter of 1691 were just right for ergot to grow.
+Many of these symptoms were similar to what was happening to the girls, as described by first-hand accounts.
+And interestingly enough, the weather conditions in Salem during the winter of 1691 to 1692 were just right for ergot to grow.

-Other studies on Ergot poisoning have also found that, like most drugs, children and females are the most susceptible.
+Other studies on ergot poisoning have also found that children are the most susceptible.
 Is it possible that the afflicted were really suffering from ergot poisoning?
-This question is still debated by scholars today, but the theory is considered one of the more plausible explanations.
+This question is still debated by scholars today, but the theory is considered one of the more fascinating ones to this day.